georgewatson/deoxyribose/README.md

 ACT Thr     Destination of Ser
 TAG Stop
 ```
-(which is identical except that lysine is represented by AAA instead of AAG)
 does not work as expected, outputting a single `0` before terminating.

 This is because the `ACA` formed by the numeric literal 1 and